Usage

 # Execute the 'uptime' command on all agent matching 'agent*'

-$ jack run agent* cmd:run "uptime"
+$ jack run agent* cmd:run "uptime"output

 agent1